- Honors and Scholars Programs

 Incoming freshmen must present a composite ACT score of at least 30 or a combined SAT score of at least 1330 and a high school GPA of 3.8 or better to be considered for the Honors Program.

-The University Honors Program offers eligible students the opportunity to develop an individual course of study that complements their undergraduate major, leading to an Honors degree in that discipline.
+The University Honors Program offers eligible students the opportunity to develop an individual course of study that complements their undergraduate major, leads to an Honors distinction on their transcript.
 To complement the academic program, the University Honors Program offers vibrant community features, including the Honors Student Association and the Honors Learning Community and FIGs.

 The University Honors Program provides secondary advising through Honors advisors who work with primary advisors and faculty mentors from other programs and academic departments to provide support for Honors students throughout their undergraduate careers.
 Honors students also receive priority registration, allowing them to register for courses prior to the standard registration period.